-NBF's primary investment objective is to achieve sustainable growth in portfolio value and stable profits on a medium-to-long-term basis.
+NBF's primary investment objective is to achieve steady growth of its assets under management and to secure stable profits on a mid- to long-term basis.
 NBF achieves this objective by investing in real estate consisting of buildings primarily used for offices with their underlying land located in the Tokyo central business districts (hereinafter "CBDs"), Other Greater Tokyo and Other Cities in Japan as well as securities, beneficiary certificates representing beneficial interests in trusts (hereinafter "beneficiary certificates") and other assets backed by office properties (collectively hereinafter "Real Estate, etc.") ("Investment Objectives and Policies," Articles of Incorporation).
 (Reference to laws, legal documents, etc. used as the basis or sources hereof are set forth in parenthesis herein.)